Ensenada Cruise Port Guide

 • Architecture: The building itself is a masterpiece of Spanish colonial architecture, with stunning murals, intricate tilework, and lush gardens.
 Take a guided tour to learn more about its fascinating history and significance.

-• Built by Al Capone and Bar Anadaluz the Birthplace of Margarita with super cool tile and archtecture to drink a margarita.
-Or maybe it was Hussoongs that invented Margarita?
+• Built by Al Capone and Bar Anadaluz: Popular drop-off after tours for margaritas in Bar Andaluz - the Birthplace of Margarita with super cool tile and architecturetours to drink a margarita.
+Or maybe it was Hussoongs who invented Margarita?

 6.3 Hussong’s Cantina

-• Atmosphere: Hussong’s retains its old-world charm, with wooden floors, sawdust-covered tables, and a lively, welcoming atmosphere.
+• Atmosphere: Hussong retains its old-world charm, with wooden floors, sawdust-covered tables, and a lively, welcoming atmosphere.
 Enjoy a drink, listen to live mariachi music, and soak in the history of this iconic watering hole.
 Live Mariachis.
 Awesome animal heads and pictures on the wall.
 Opens 11am.

 6.4 Plaza Civica (just walk through it)